Haivision/srt/docs/APISocketOptions.md

 in this connection both peers are known to one another and both have equivalent roles in the connection.

+- **IMPORTANT**: This option is not derived by the accepted socket from the listener socket, and setting it on a listener socket (see `srt_listen` function) doesn't influence anything.

 [Return to list](#list-of-options)

 ---